black porsche wheel having tire shine applied to the tire while it's on a yellow lift

 How long does it take to detail a car?

-The time to detail a car varies based on size, condition, and chosen service.
-Basic detailing takes 2-4 hours, while comprehensive services can take 6-8 hours or more.
+The time varies depending on the services chosen and the car’s condition.
+Basic services take 1–2 hours, while comprehensive detailing can take 6–8 hours or more.